Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 - Internet research – I can find out more about safeguarding by conducting my own research on the web.

 Care environments can either promote or undermine people’s dignity and rights.
 Provide an example of how a care environment can promote an individual’s dignity and rights and an example of how a care environment can undermine an individual’s dignity and rights:

 A care environment that promotes an individual’s dignity and rights will ensure that individuals are free to make their own decisions and have support to get the factual information they need to make those decisions.
 They will work with a person-centred approach and have robust policies and procedures in place for safeguarding, whistleblowing, complaints and grievances.
-They will promote the best interests and wellbeing of the individual and protect them from harm abuse and neglect.
+They will promote the best interests and well-being of the individual and protect them from harm abuse and neglect.

-A care environment that undermines an individual’s dignity and rights will do what is best for the organisation rather than what is best for the individual and not work with standards and best practice in mind.
+A care environment that undermines an individual’s dignity and rights will do what is best for the organisation rather than what is best for the individual and not work with standards and best practices in mind.
 Staff will be poorly trained and will not be well-led.

 Activity 10.2b & 10.2c

 You can help to keep individuals safe by: Providing individualised, person-centred concern support, Encouraging active participation, and Promoting choice and rights.
 Explain how to apply the above principles to help individuals to keep themselves safe.